Welcome to Year 6!

 We would like to say just how proud we are of every member of our class.
 You have approached this week with great determination, perseverance and courage.
 Everyday you have walked into school and tried your hardest and we could not ask for anything more from you.
 SATs and testing are a part of school life but it is important to remember that they don't assess everything about you.
 They don't tell us about how determined you are; what a great footballer, dancer, sports leader, brother or sister that you are; how kind you are or what a superb friend you are.
 All of these things (and more) link together to make you into the person that you are and will become.
-This weekend there will be no homework as we would like you to enjoy the sunshine and have a well-deserved rest!
+There will be no homework over half term - rest and enjoy your family time!

 Over the next few weeks we will be focusing on our teacher assessments in writing, reading, maths and science.
 Our teacher assessments will be submitted to the authority at the end of June.
 It is important that the children continue to work hard and push themselves after SATs.